-Ada County's Household Hazardous Materials Collection Facility program grew to the point where Ada County saw the need for permanent a collection facility that was open year-round.
+Ada County's Household Hazardous Materials Collection Facility program grew to the point where Ada County saw the need for a permanent collection facility that was open year-round.
 In 1998, the County opened its Household Hazardous Material Collection Facility and it is operated an outside contractor experienced in hazardous waste management.
 Ada County is currently contracted with PSC Environmental for hazardous material management and disposal.
 PSC Environmental operates the facility according to an operations plan and contract documents.
-For fiscal year 2011, the County paid PSC Environmental \$793,612 for this service..
+For fiscal year 2012, the County paid PSC Environmental \$836,874 for this service.